 Grade C / Grade 4 or above in GCSE English or English Literature

-IB English A1 or A2 (Higher or Standard Level) – Grade 4; or
+English A: Literature (Higher or Standard Level) – Grade 4; or

 590 in Evidence-Based Reading and Writing in new SAT

 |Internet-based Test (iBT) / iBT Home Edition: 80; or